sensu/catalog/integrations/caddy/caddy-monitoring/README.md

    **Optional**: Create subscription names that map to the hosts that are running Caddy.

-1. If you want to use a Sensu [pipeline] to process Caddy Metrics integration data, you will need the pipeline names when you install this integration.
+1. If you want to use a Sensu [pipeline] to process Caddy Metrics integration data, you will need the pipeline name when you install this integration.

-1. Configure custom request headers.
+1. **Optional** Configure custom request headers.

    To use custom request headers, install the Caddy Metrics integration.
 Then, update the `caddy-metrics` check to add one or more `--header` flags in the check's `command` attribute.